Introduction

 print(embeddings.shape) # (2, 384)

-In plain English: we loaded a pre-trained model, gave it two sentences, and it gave us back two lists of 384 numbers each.
-Then we “normalized” the numbers (scaled them so they’re all on the same scale), which makes comparing them more accurate later.
-Those numbers represent the “meaning” of each sentence in a way that a computer can compare.
+In plain English: we loaded a pre-trained model, gave it two sentences, and got back two lists of 384 numbers each.
+Then we normalized them (scaled them so they’re on the same scale), which makes comparing them more accurate later.

 Key concepts to know